 - Hong Kong Art festival

 Some unique facts about Hong Kong

-· Hong Kong is the dining capital to the world’s cheapest Michelin-star meal
+- Hong Kong is the dining capital of the world’s cheapest Michelin-star meal.

-· The amazing street arts will blow you mind away
+- The amazing street arts will blow your mind away.